siddsghosh/GPU_workshop/README.md

+# Forked from git@github.com:NCAR/GPU_workshop.git
+We will update from original but probably not merge changes from here to original.
+So, will use the following step to continue updated:
+- add the original repository as remote repository called "upstream" git remote add upstream https://github.com/OWNER/REPOSITORY.git

+- fetch all changes from the upstream repository git fetch upstream

+- switch to the master branch of your fork git checkout master

+- merge changes from the upstream repository into your fork git merge upstream/master

 # Purpose
 For a workshop series presented by the Special Technical Projects Team part of the Computational and Information Systems Laboratory at the National Center for Atmospheric Research